Bonyaha/Blog_frontend/README.md

 4. npm install //install its dependencies
 5. npm start

+## Changes in connection with backend.
+I had to create a new file (Blog App\Frontend\src\util\apiClient.js) and change the part in services files where baseUrl is used.
+I did it because frontend, when in container, didn't want to connect to backend.
+So I made those changes and used ENV instruction in Dockerfile.

 ### docker commands
 build the image: docker build . -t blog-frontend run it: docker run -p 8000:80 blog-frontend